PRUNERS/archer/README.md

     ninja -j8 -l8                           # or any number of available cores ninja install

-Otherwise, with LLVM OpenMP Runtime with OMPT support run:
+Otherwise, in case of LLVM OpenMP Runtime with OMPT support run:

     export LLVM_INSTALL=$HOME/usr           # or any other install path mkdir llvm_build && cd llvm_build